openai/openai-cookbook/text_comparison_examples.md

 ## Question answering

-The best way to get reliably honest answers from GPT-3 is to give it source documents that can help it locate correct answers.
+The best way to get reliably honest answers from GPT-3 is to give it source documents in which it can locate correct answers.
 Using the semantic search procedure above, you can cheaply search through a corpus of documents for relevant information and then give that information to GPT-3 via the prompt to answer a question.
 We demonstrate this in [Question_answering_using_embeddings.ipynb](examples/Question_answering_using_embeddings.ipynb).

 ## Recommendations